yuvalmGS/gigaspaces-wiki-jekyll/xap97net/detailed-basic-processing-unit-container.markdown

 {% summary %}Describing the built-in BasicProcessingUnitContainer which is an extension of the AbstractProcessingUnitContainer class.{% endsummary %}

 {% info %}
-This page coveres additional details about the BasicProcessingUnitContainer which are not covered in [Basic Processing Unit Container](./basic-processing-unit-container.html) page, the previous page should be read before this one.
+This page covers additional details about the BasicProcessingUnitContainer which are not covered in [Basic Processing Unit Container](./basic-processing-unit-container.html) page, the previous page should be read before this one.
 {% endinfo %}

 # Configuring The Container Automatic Scanning